facil-io/cstl/fio-stl.md

 void map_reserve(FIO_MAP_PTR map, size_t capa);
 ```

-Reserves at minimum the capacity requested.
+Reserves at minimum the capacity requested for new members.
+May reserve more than the capacity requested.

 ### Adding / Removing Elements from the Map